Ron Smith (defensive back): Return to Bears

 In early September 1970, Allen traded Smith and receiver Jim Seymour (a former Rams No. 1 draft pick) to the Chicago Bears for defensive end Dick Evey (a former Bears No. 1 draft pick) and a draft choice.
 Allen had been the Bears director of player personnel involved in drafting Evey.
 At the time, Allen said "'Smith did an excellent job for us as a kick returner and also played two positions.
 We'll miss him'".

-Smith started four games as a defensive back for the Bears in 1970, but his primary role was as a return specialist.
+Smith started four games for the Bears in 1970, but his primary role was as a return specialist.
 He returned 33 punts for 126 yards, and 28 kickoffs for 651 yards.
 He returned kicks alongside Cecil Turner, who had one of the best all-time seasons for a kick returner in NFL history.
 Turner tied the all-time record for touchdowns on kickoff returns in a seasons (4), and was second in the league that year with a 32.7 yards per return average.
 The Bears were 6–8 on the season.
 In 1971, Smith started 14 games at strong safety, with three interceptions.
 He returned 26 punts for 194 yards, and 26 kickoffs for 671 yards.
 The Bears were again 6–8.

 Smith had his best NFL season in 1972, when he was named to the Pro Bowl for the first and only time.
 He again started 14 games at strong safety, and had one interception; but it was as a kickoff returner that he excelled in 1972.
-He led the NFL with a 30.8 yards per kickoff return average (924 yards on 30 returns).
+He led the NFL with a 30.8 yards per kick return average (924 yards on 30 returns).
 He also returned 26 punts for 163 yards.
 In the final game of the 1972 NFL regular season against the Oakland Raiders, Smith returned the opening kickoff 94 yards for a touchdown.
 The Bears' record on the season was 4–9–1.

 His nickname on the Bears was “the Gingerbread Man”.